MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tools-overview.md

 ### 2. Import Mixed Reality Toolkit (MRTK)
 ![MRTK](../../design/images/MRTK_UX_Hero.png)

 [Mixed Reality Toolkit](../unity/mrtk-getting-started.md) (MRTK) is an open-source, cross-platform development kit for mixed reality applications.

-MRTK provides a cross-platform input system, foundational components, and common building blocks for spatial interactions.
-The toolkit is intended to accelerate the development of applications targeting Microsoft HoloLens, Windows Mixed Reality immersive (VR) headsets, and the OpenVR platform.
+You can install MRTK for Unity with the new Mixed Reality Feature Tool application.
+Follow the [installation and usage instructions]()../welcome-to-mr-feature-tool.md) and select the **Mixed Reality Toolkit Foundation** package in the Mixed Reality Toolkit category.

-For installation, we recommend completing the getting started section in our curated [HoloLens](../unity/unity-development-overview.md#1-getting-started) or [VR](../unity/unity-development-wmr-overview.md#1-getting-started) development journeys.
+We recommend completing the getting started section in our curated [HoloLens](../unity/unity-development-overview.md#1-getting-started) or [VR](../unity/unity-development-wmr-overview.md#1-getting-started) development journeys.
 If you're already following the Unity development for HoloLens journey, finish up the rest of the setup steps listed below and continue on to the [HoloLens 2 Getting Started tutorials](../unity/tutorials/mr-learning-base-01.md).

 > [!IMPORTANT]
-> Note that installation instructions are targeted for the latest stable combination of MRTK and Unity releases, which are **MRTK 2.4.0** and **Unity 2019.3.15**.
+> Note that installation instructions are targeted for the latest stable combination of MRTK and Unity releases, which are **MRTK 2.5.1** and **Unity 2019.3.15**.

 > [!NOTE]
-> If you don't want to use MRTK for Unity, you'll need to script all interactions and behaviors yourself.
+> If you don't want to use MRTK for Unity, you'll need to [script all interactions and behaviors yourself](unity/configure-unity-project.md).

 :::row:::
     :::column:::